Konazin/Zer0Specter/README.md

 ## Supported Platforms

-- **Linux - Fully support
+- 🐧Linux - Fully support
-- **Windows - partial support — some features like Wi-Fi attacks may not work
+- 🪟Windows - partial support — some features like Wi-Fi attacks may not work

 ---